wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 }
 ```

-First, this pulls out the value of the number from the state using [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) (using our linter previously we’ll see it is [preferred](https://eslint.org/docs/rules/prefer-destructuring)).
-Then if the key is `Clear` divide the number by ten and floor it (i.e. remove the last digit) and then set the state.
+First, this pulls out the value of the number from the state using [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) (using your linter previously you’ll see it is [preferred](https://eslint.org/docs/rules/prefer-destructuring)).
+Then if the key is `Clear`, divide the number by ten, floor it (i.e. remove the last digit), and then set the state.
 That should be enough to make the clear button work.

-Now add the following to the if statement:
+Now add the following to the if statement in `press()`:

 ```javascript
 else if (value != 'Go' && number<1000000) {